qlik-oss/corectl/README.md

 ```

 ## Example Usage

 Reload a script file in the specified app and print metadata.
 The script file path is local, the app name/path is from within the engine docker file system.
+If the `--app` parameter is left out the tool will use a session app instead.
 ```bash
 corectl --app myapp.qvf reload myscript.qvs
 ```